Best Wildflower Hikes in Crested Butte Colorado, Hiking the Snodgrass Trail

 Where is Crested Butte and how to get to the trailhead

-Crested Butte is actually really close to the town of Aspen (in the summer) and will be west of Denver (Around a 4 hour drive).
+Crested Butte is actually really close to the town of Aspen (Even though there is no actual road to Aspen) and will be west of Denver (Around a 4 hour drive).
 To access the trailhead you’ll want to take Gothic Road up past Mount Crested Butte where the ski resort is, but keep driving until you see parking.
 There will also be signage, as you drive along Gothic road.
 To park, there will be a couple free day lots and parking along the road too.

 Best time to Hike and Trail Stats